-Ever pulled out an old coffee pod and wondered—can I still drink this?
+Ever pulled out an old coffee pod and wondered, 'Can I still drink this?'

-Coffee pods are incredibly convenient, but yes, they have a shelf life.
-Some stay fresh for just a few months, while others can hold their flavor for well over a year, depending on how they’re sealed and stored.
+Some stay fresh for just a few months, while others can hold their flavor for well over a year, depending on how they're sealed and stored.

 I spent a lot of time thoroughly researching this topic.
 I reviewed packaging standards, industry storage guidelines, and recommendations from major brands like Nespresso and Keurig to provide the most accurate and practical information.